Welcome!

 I'm interested in many things related to Machine Learning, AI for Science, and Open-Endedness.

-I recently defended my Ph.D. in Machine Learning under the supervision of Pierre-Yves Oudeyer and Clément Moulin-Frier at the FLOWERS team at Inria, Bordeaux; and in collaboration with the Poietis biotech company.
+I recently obtained my Ph.D. in Machine Learning under the supervision of Pierre-Yves Oudeyer and Clément Moulin-Frier at the FLOWERS team at Inria, Bordeaux; and in collaboration with the Poietis biotech company.
 Last year, I also went on a 4-month visit to Dr. Michael Levin and his team at the Levin Lab at Tufts University.

 Previously, I have been at University College of London where I completed my Master of Science (MSc) in computer vision and at Télécom Paristech where I did my Master of Engineering (MEng).
 I also spent a year as an AI research intern at Siemens Healthineers, Princeton N.J., working on deep learning and reinforcement learning algorithms for healthcare.
 My extended CV can be found here.